 The study found that the polyphenols from apple skin help regulate skin cell growth, and the researchers suggest that they might help treat or prevent skin conditions.
 An additional study, published in the May 2013 issue of “Food Chemistry,” notes that phytonutrients in apple skins reduce blood lipid oxidation — a process that contributes to cardiovascular disease.–LiveStrong

-- 5 large Medjool dates, chopped (or 1/2 cup date paste *)
+- 5 large Medjool dates, chopped, (or 1/2 cup date paste.
+See notes above for making date paste )

 - 1/4 cup raisins

-- 1/4 cup agave (optional but recommended) (or maple syrup)
+- 1/4 cup agave (or maple syrup) This sweetener is optional but recommended

 - 2 tsp ground cinnamon